• Home

 The History of our Address

 This impressive Victorian era detached nineteen-bay three-storey polychrome red brick building was designed by architect W.H.
 Hill.
-Strategically set on an elevated site that allows for fresh air and sunshine contributed to the care of the time in the Victorian era.
+The Victorian building was strategically set on an elevated site allowing for fresh air and sunshine.
 The building has a three-bay full height central entrance breakfront to front (south) elevation having dormer attic.
 It is flanked by five bay blocks with wrought-iron verandas on the first and second floors and a three-bay breakfront at the end sections and a two-storey bow windows at ground and first floors.
 The external embellishments of polychromatic and moulded brick with finely carved limestone are eye-catching and colourful additions to the urban landscape.

 After a modernisation in 1972 it continued to operate as a hospital until 1994 when the facility was moved to Blackrock, Cork after 113 years on Military Hill.
 The building was purchased by William and Angela Savage and opened as a Four-Star Luxury hotel 2 years later in 1997, every care was taken to maintain the unique architectural design.
 In 2002 a major refurbishment saw the addition of a health centre, meetings and events centre and additional accommodation bringing to 70 the number of bedrooms.